kydzoster/Olympia-Gym/README.md

 #### COMPATIBILITY

-To ensure a broad range of users can successfully use this site, I tested it across the 4 major browsers in both desktop and mobile configuration.
+To ensure a broad range of users can successfully use this site, I checked website across the 4 major browsers in both desktop and mobile configuration.

 - Chrome
 - Edge